kvn-31/twn_java-maven-app/README.md

 - Creates a Docker image
 - Pushes the Docker image to a private Docker registry

-In this project the App version is incremented automatically by the Jenkins pipeline.
+In this branch the App version is incremented automatically by the Jenkins pipeline.

 A small part of the Jenkins output showing the commit of the incremented app version:
 ```bash